According to a survey by Bankrate, 30% of employees consider better pay as over other benefits when seeking employment opportunities.

 Requesting a raise doesn’t guarantee one.
-But not asking usually guarantees you won’t.
+But not asking for a raise usually guarantees you won’t.

 Let’s face it – unless you’re in your dream job filled with personal fulfilment, passion and the feel-good factor – most of us work for the money.
-Follow these proven tips on asking for a raise and your chances will be maximised and you’ll have more confidence in negotiations.
+Follow these proven tips on how to negotiate a pay rise and your chances will be maximised and you’ll have more confidence in negotiations.

-Here are four important steps for asking for the raise, and three gracious and career-boosting ways to deal with rejection.
+Here are four important steps on how to ask for a salary increase, and three gracious and career-boosting ways to deal with rejection.